Gast91/C--Compiler/README.md

 - Assembly Generation
 - Various other improvements and additions to the features mentioned above, removal of limitations mentioned below or other language features that are present in C++ but the current project version can not deal with.
-- Addition of Unit Tests
+- Addition of Unit Tests.

 ### Current Limitations
-- If-elseif-else, while-dowhile inner statements must be enclosed by {} even if they only contain a single line
+- If-elseif-else, while-dowhile inner statements must be enclosed by {} even if they only contain a single statement.
-- Keywords not added to the lexer's token table will be categorized as identifiers allowing the variables declarations or assignments in the form of * **int throw = 5**.
+- Keywords not currently present in the token table accessed by the lexer will be categorized as identifiers allowing variable declarations or assignments in the form of **int throw = 5**.
+Easily fixed by added all the symbols present in the language that are not already in the table but the parser cannot deal with them yet anyway.
 - At the moment everything must be written inside the main function meaning that there is no function parsing, global variables etc.
 - No type checking at the moment.
-Only available type is integers and the use of other C++ built-in types will lead the parser to complain.
+Only available/recognized type is integers and the use of any other C++ built-in type will lead the parser to complain.
-- Intermediate code generation on some occasions use more temporary variables than needed.
+- Intermediate code generation on some occasions uses more temporary variables than needed.
 - No intermediate code instruction for jumping to the end after a return statement.
 - No plans at the moment for linking and the ability to process more than one translation unit, code optimization and C++ standards.